 \section{Introduction}

 Differential privacy (DP; \citealt{noiseDwork2006, dpAlgDwork2014}) is a widely accepted framework for preserving privacy in data analysis, including during machine learning model training.
-While mitigating privacy issues, DP can exacerbate problems with model fairness \citep{bagdasaryan2019differential,DBLP:conf/ijcai/Fioretto0HZ22,DBLP:conf/fat/PetersenGHF23}.
-The current state-of-the-art (SOTA) solution to address fairness issues in differentially private stochastic gradient descent (DPSGD) is based on using adaptive clipping to reduce disparate impacts for underrepresented and confusable groups \citep{misalignment}.
+While mitigating privacy issues, DP can exacerbate disparate impact problems \citep{bagdasaryan2019differential,DBLP:conf/ijcai/Fioretto0HZ22,DBLP:conf/fat/PetersenGHF23}.
+The current state-of-the-art (SOTA) solution to address these issues in differentially private stochastic gradient descent (DP-SGD) is based on using adaptive clipping to reduce disparate impacts for minority and confusable groups, groups that share strong similarities in their features \citep{misalignment}.
 However, as we demonstrate in this work, the current methods \citep{adaptFedDP, misalignment} can actually suppress gradients from these groups when dynamically adjusting the clipping bounds, leading to very biased estimates and class-wise disparities due to decreased worst-class performance (see \Cref{fig:CB_history-teaser}).

 To address the issue, we propose \textbf{lower-bounded adaptive clipping}, a mechanism aimed at mitigating the limitations of unbounded adaptive clipping.
-By introducing a tunable lower bound, our method preserves critical gradient updates for underrepresented and confusable groups while maintaining formal DP guarantees.
+By introducing a tunable lower bound, our method preserves critical gradient updates for minority and confusable groups while maintaining formal DP guarantees.
 We evaluate the performance of our method under both non-DP and DP hyperparameter optimization (HPO, \citealt{privateCandidates,randtuneDPHPO}), and demonstrate its efficiency in comparison to the current SOTA as well as robustness to HPO stochasticity across diverse datasets and model architectures.

 \paragraph{Related work}